Untitled Entitled Titled

 From late 18th century Romance to early 21st century romance.
 “We aren’t in the business of conveyor belt weddings,” Clare confirms.
 “What we want people to do is come and have Bignor as their home for the day, whether it’s a marquee on the croquet lawn or a party in the restored stables.
 Our marvellous Events Promoter Louise Hartley is on hand for bookings.”
 A breezeless Indian summer’s evening may, just may, add to the colonial air of this most romantic of Regency houses.
 Such grace, such calm, the smoothest of recesses and gentlest of projections offering fullness of form and precision of proportion.
 Then there’s Bignor village at the end of the driveway, so chocolate boxy (of the Godiva variety) it’s good enough to eat.
 Togetherness and nowness, living in the past, present and future.
 Bignor Park is quite simply the most romantic place in the South Downs.

 An anaemic sun blurred against a bleached sky casts no shadows over the house or garden.
-Close the cast iron gates and the 10 acre estate folds in on itself.
+Close the cast iron gates and the four hectare estate folds in on itself.
 Set back from the coast, it’s a rural idyll, but no immunity to destruction is granted in this violent climate.
 Just a few miles away, a sandstorm is rushing through Marble Hill Beach like a suspended granular mist.
 The Wild Atlantic Way lives up to its adjective.

-The walls of Cavanacor House are soaked in five centuries of history enveloping five centuries of furniture.
+The walls of Cavanacor House in Ballindrait are soaked in five centuries of history enveloping five centuries of furniture.
 Owner Eddie O’Kane squeezes a semi millennium of stories into one hour of erudition.
 An apron of outbuildings, converted to an art gallery, clambers up a hill behind the house.
 Between the outbuildings and back of the house stands a one bay two storey building.
 Except it’s not a building, it’s a fragment.
 An attached tower of exposed chimneybreasts provides a clue.

 “It used to be the tip of the return wing.
 The previous owner Miss Clarke demolished the middle section of the wing in the 1960s to reduce rates.”
 In so doing, she unintentionally created a framing device of the garden.
 “Around the same time, the house was rendered.
 Only the separated part and outbuildings are still roughcast.”
 The house was the seat of the same family up until Miss Clarke bought it, but surnames changed from Tasker to Pollock (later shortened to Polk) to Keys to Humfrey through marriage.
 It’s the ancestral home of the 11th American President James Knox Polk.